 Can exchange of contracts and completion take place on the same day?

-Can you exchange contracts and complete on the same day in 15 seconds…
+Simultaneous exchange and completion means that you will exchange and complete on the same day.

 Why would you exchange and complete on the same day?

 A simultaneous or same-day exchange and completion is used when both parties are looking for a quick transaction.

 Same day completions are often used by cash buyers or investors.
 This means there’s no chain and the buyer isn’t going to move into the property themselves.

 A simultaneous exchange and completion is where exchange of contracts and completion happen on the same day.